- We advise you to exercise a high degree of caution in Nepal due to the uncertain political and security situation.

 Entry and exit

 Australian citizens are required to obtain a visa for Nepal.
-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 Australians can apply for tourist visas on arrival in Nepal.
-However, you should contact the nearest Embassy or Consulate of Nepal for the most up to date information.
+However, visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly, so you should contact the nearest Embassy or Consulate of Nepal for the most up to date information.

 You should ensure you have the correct, current visa at all times, otherwise you may be fined, jailed, deported and/or banned from re-entering Nepal.
 Foreigners do incur fines, detention and/or jail terms for breaching their visas or illegally overstaying their visa.
 The Australian Embassy cannot arrange visas or work or residence permits.
 The Embassy can provide a list of local lawyers if you have breached your visa conditions or overstayed your visa.